 Let’s be honest, that was far from the stupidest question I’ve asked in Ecuador.
 The worst was probably asking what the exchange rate was when I first arrived.
 Ecuador uses the US dollar, by the way.

 Anyway, we made it into the Old Cathedral and with the $2 entry fee, you can get a little audio guide that walks you through the impressive building.
 It tells you about its history and the beautiful works of art that still adorn its interior.
 You can also go down into the tombs beneath the church.
 It was cool but it definitely smelled very tomb-y.
-For $2, worth it, especially if you were tired of just aimlessly wandering around Cuenca like I did for a full week before deciding to sightsee.
+For $2, it was worth it.
+Especially if you were tired of just aimlessly wandering around Cuenca like I did for a full week before deciding to sightsee.

 Have A Beer or Coffee at Seminario San Luis